zcfabra/asciify/README.md

 # asciify
-Browser based video-to-ascii editor in Rust
+img-to-ascii editor in Rust and Python